The Redhead from Wyoming: Production

 The film was called Cattle Kate based on an original story by Polly Bishop.
-(In December 1949 Hal Wallis announced he wanted to make a biopic of Ellen Watson called Cattle Kate starring Barbara Stanwyck but this appears to have become The Furies.)
+(In December 1949 Hal Wallis announced he wanted to make a biopic of the Wyoming pioneer Ellen Watson called Cattle Kate starring Barbara Stanwyck but this appears to have become The Furies.)

 Maureen O'Hara signed in April 1952.
 Hugh O'Brien was to play the lead but he went into The Great Companions instead.
 Alex Nicol was cast in the male lead.
 Filming started 10 May 1952.
+Many town scenes were filmed in the Gold Rush town of Columbia, Tuolumne County, California, while many outdoors scenes were filmed in the general area.
 Maureen O'Hara narrowly escaped injury when a gun exploded in the hands of an extra.
 The title was changed to Redhead from Wyoming in June 1952.
 Star Maureen O'Hara was under contract to Universal Pictures at the time.